 - create clear definition of data flow and processing steps: get data access with sufficient rights, process and return the results in an accessible way

 - automate the data and processing flow

 - integrate the involved steps into the standard workflows

 Frank Schluenzen raised the issue that in the case of several groups sharing a beamtime (e.g. BAG proposal), the access and accounting is also shared.

 Vijay Kartik has implemented a similar (but not identical) workflow for P10 and could help with identifying the different issues involved and outlining the needed steps.

-Sergey Yakubov has agreed to help with the implementation of identified missing requirements on the side of Maxwell.
+Unknown User (yakubov) has agreed to help with the implementation of identified missing requirements on the side of Maxwell.